sohamm17/pipe_schedule/README.md

 ```
 All the data will be appended to `accepted_sets_gekko.txt`.

+Paper results are summarized in `Figures/accept_models_lr.csv`.
+3rd, 4th, 5th lines are respectively: GEKKO, CoPi, GEKKO (with BAC)

 ### Solver Runtime Overhead

-1. CoPi's runtime vs pipeline length experiment (Figure 9a):
+1. CoPi's runtime vs pipeline length experiment (Figure 9c):
 ```
 ./time_measure_copi_pipelength.sh
 ```
-The results are available in `scheduled_times_copi.txt` and `failed_times_copi.txt` in space separated format.
+The results will be available in `scheduled_times_copi.txt` and `failed_times_copi.txt` in space separated format.

+Paper results are summarized in `Figures/runtime_pipe_length.csv`.
+(2nd line, 3rd line: schedulable and unschedulable).

-2. Run `CoPi` experiments for Figure 9b and 9c:
+2. Run `CoPi` experiments for Figure 9a and 9b:
 ```
 ./run_solver_exp2_copi.sh
 ```

-3. Run `GEKKO` experiments for Figure 9b and 9c:
+3. Run `GEKKO` experiments for Figure 9a and 9b:
 ```
 ./run_solver_exp2_gekko.sh
 ```

+Paper results are summarized in `Figures/lbg_time_accept.csv` and
+`Figures/lbg_time_failed.csv`

 ### CoPi Performance Insight